Effects of Rigid and Kinesio Taping on Balance and Performance in Chronic Ankle Instability (FAST-CAI)

 Y-Balance Test Composite Score

-Time Frame: Baseline, immediately after taping, immediately after fatigue, and after recovery (approximately 30 minutes)
+Time Frame: Baseline, immediately after taping, immediately after the fatigue protocol, and 20 minutes after completion of the fatigue protocol.

-Baseline, immediately after taping, immediately after fatigue, and after recovery (approximately 30 minutes)
+Baseline, immediately after taping, immediately after the fatigue protocol, and 20 minutes after completion of the fatigue protocol.

 Secondary Outcome Measures